cattsmall/SwitchButtons/README.md

 6. *Optional* - Download an icon font library like Symbolset, Foundation Icons (included), Entypo, or Font Awesome.

-7. *Optional* - change the i tag class & content to match your preferred icon font.
+7. *Optional* - Change the i tag class & content to match your preferred icon font.

 * List of SwitchButtons + code *